 Informed Choices: Testing Guidance for Products in Mental Health Facilities

 The Testing Guide provides testing methodologies for materials, fixtures and hardware that have been specifically designed for use within mental healthcare facilities.
-It brings together the many disparate requirements for these products into one document, enabling suitably qualified experts to choose the most appropriate product.
+It brings together the many disparate requirements for these products into one document to help suitably qualified experts to choose the most appropriate product.

 Download Testing Guidance for Products in Mental Health Facilities: